CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 - a full URL to a small image representation of the object *or* relative path if items are contained with in the project.
 - The small image is used to represent objects on Item pages, or in visualizations where a larger than thumb image would be useable.
 - For non-image items having a small image can useful to provide users a visual representation for the object (i.e. an audio cover).
-- If this field is blank, the item will be represented by a icon based on it's `object_template` or `format` field.
+- If this field is blank, the item will be represented by a icon based on it's `display_template` or `format` field.
 - As a general guideline, small images should be JPGs approximately 800x800 px max.
 - Example value for object in project: `/objects/small/demo_002_sm.jpg`
 - Example value for external object: `https://digital.lib.uidaho.edu/digital/iiif/expforsav/390/full/pct:20/0/default.jpg`